BLUE HORIZON, BOOK 4

 The wolf twitched an ear and nodded.
 “He’s contacted the home office at least once a week since then, wanting to know if you’ve found his lottery ticket yet.
 At first, he was angry and belligerent, accusing us of stealing his millions, but then he became apologetic after hiring a private investigator to check into our company finances.
 When we had no sudden rise in revenue, and the lottery office had no takers to claim the prize, he finally decided we hadn’t cashed it in.
 Please tell me you found his ticket.”

 “Okay, so what else should I know about him if you needed to talk to me in private?”

 The vixen shook her head, causing the blue-tipped white feather by her right ear to flutter beside her.
-“Nothing about him, but I wanted to give you some details about that particular voyage.”
+“Nothing about him, but I want to give you some details about that particular voyage.”

 Hesitantly, she told him about Pockets and Justy’s experimental Particle Vault system, how the engineer had implored her to let him test it, and her own weakness to grant him permission.
 Merlin listened quietly, neither voicing comments nor displaying body language to display his thoughts.
 Encouraged that he didn’t appear upset, Taro went on to describe over-shooting their goal and winding up far beyond the accepted boundaries of the Planetary Alignment.

-He seemed genuinely intrigued with the lapin race on Se’rei and the fortuitous meeting with Calissa, but when Taro related the assistance that Captain Khasho’s former engineer gave with the Vault system, he suddenly started to fidget.
+He seemed genuinely intrigued with the lapin race on Se’rei and the fortuitous meeting with Calissa due to her landing beacon, but when Taro related the assistance that Captain Khasho’s former engineer gave with the Vault system, he suddenly started to fidget.
 Taro finished up her tale and folded her hands in her lap, silently awaiting a reprimand.

 Merlin leaned forward and rested his elbows on the desk.
 “Why didn’t you tell me about this before?” he asked.
 “That was some time ago.”